chrisyphus/Synchronized-Queueing-Network/README.md

 # Simulated Queueing Network (SQN) Simulator

 The Simulated Queueing Network (SQN) Model is a Python-based simulation tool designed to analyze and simulate queueing systems with multiple nodes, bins, and time constraints.
+One of the most approachable explanations for an SQN is its usage in simulating a factory assembly line, where ....
 This project provides a flexible and customizable framework for studying the behavior and performance of queueing networks in various scenarios.
 The synchronized queueing networks generated are formulated specifications of the General Semi-Markovian Process (GSMP) discrete-event model.
 The last section of this README describes the exact formulation.

+## Why use an SQN?
+A myriad of real-world scenarios can be effectively simulated using synchronized queueing networks, ranging from tangible examples like factory production to more abstract instances such as the protein synthesis pathway in Biology.
+Notably, simulating a factory assembly line stands out as a prominent application.
+In this context, the SQN Model is invaluable for faithfully replicating and comprehensively studying the intricate dynamics of the production process.
+Let's delve into how the SQN Model proves its worth in simulating a factory assembly line:

+1. **Nodes Represent Production Stations:** Each node in the SQN corresponds to a production station on the assembly line.
+These nodes actively produce components or products and interact with each other through the flow of items.

+2. **Bins Mimic Material Flow:** The bins associated with each node represent the containers or bins that store the produced items.
+These bins are not only indicators of the production state of a node but also play a crucial role in determining when a production node can start or resume its operation.

+3. **Time Constraints and Synchronization:** The SQN introduces time constraints, ensuring a synchronized simulation of the factory assembly line.
+Time plays a critical role in the production process, and the SQN captures the temporal aspects, enabling the analysis of throughput, delays, and bottlenecks.

+This project provides a flexible and customizable framework for studying the behavior and performance of queueing networks, from approachable examples such as the in various scenarios.
+Whether you're exploring the efficiency of a factory assembly line, analyzing the impact of different configurations, or optimizing resource allocation, the SQN Model empowers you to simulate and evaluate complex systems.

 ## Features